High blood pressure, also called hypertension, affects nearly 50% of the U.S. adult population.

 If your provider recommends losing weight to help manage your high blood pressure, it’s important to ask them about healthy and sustainable weight loss strategies, since research shows that short-term and extreme weight loss strategies can be dangerous to your heart health and metabolism in the long-term.

+Smoking cigarettes is associated with a higher risk of high blood pressure, respiratory diseases, and heart attack.
 Smoking can also reduce life expectancy and detrimentally affect your quality of life.